 “Why, here is a ring!”
 I cried.
 “Where could it have come from?”
 I picked it up and put it on my finger.
 It fit me as though it had been made for me.
 Just at that moment my father approached.

 “Look what I have found!”
 I cried.
 He didn’t think it was worth much, but I liked it.

 As soon as I returned to my room, the ring suddenly left my finger and became a man.
-I was terrified, but in an instant the man turned himself back into the ring.
-Then he turned back into a man.
-He went back and forth for some time until I began to get used to the sudden changes.
+I was terrified, but then he instantly turned himself back into the ring.
+Then he became a man again.
+He went back and forth until I began to get used to the changes.

-“I am sorry I frighten to you,” he said finally.
+“I am sorry I frighten to you,” he said.
 He told me that his name was Hans, and he had taken refuge in the form of a ring because an old hill-man was trying to kill him.

 After that, we became great friends.
-I wore him on my finger and he only changed when no one else was present.
+I wore him on my finger, and he only changed when no one else was present.
 Then one day when we were talking in my room, the king entered suddenly.
-Hans quickly changed himself into a ring but it was too late.
+Hans quickly turned himself into my ring, but it was too late.

-My father was so angry that he walled us both into the summerhouse.
-He gave us three days worth of food and left us in the prison to starve.
+My father was so angry that he walled the two of us into the summerhouse.
+He gave us three days’ worth of food and left us there to starve.

 Princess Who Wears a Magic Ring in The Magic Book, Orange Fairy Book.
 Illustration by H.J.
 Ford.